American University of Technology

 American University of Technology (AUT), is a private university established in Lebanon.
 It was founded in 1998 by Ghada Hinain near Byblos.
 The university is directed by an appointed Board of Trustees.

-AUT's mission is to provide non-sectarian American higher education opportunities to qualified students from rural villages and towns between Beirut and Tripoli, and they have distinguished and proved themselves among other Lebanese students.
+AUT's mission is to provide non-sectarian American higher education opportunities to qualified students from rural villages and towns between Beirut and Tripoli.
 Most of AUT's students work and receive financial aid.